Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 ###### Example: switching the scan mode
-It is possible to switch the scan mode any time, but one need to call startScanning() again!
+It is possible to switch the scan mode at any time, but you have to call *startScanning()* again when you switch the mode!
 The example shows how switching could be implemented with a radio group selection.

 ```java